Cantera/cantera-website/pages/science/reactions.rst

 reactions.
 The function :math:`F(T, P_r)` is the falloff function, and is specified by assigning an embedded entry to the ``falloff`` field.

+A falloff reaction may be defined in the CTI format using the :cti:class:`falloff_reaction` entry.

 The Troe Falloff Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~